 - 1. Part 1 of the Justification Test is covered under Section 3.2.1 in the main body of the SFRA report. - 2.
-The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: - Is essential to facilitate regeneration and/or expansion of the centre of the urban settlement.
+The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: - (i) Is essential to facilitate regeneration and/or expansion of the centre of the urban settlement.

-Answer: Yes: This area forms part of the Central Area of the City.
-The lands form part of an established built-up part of the City close to Strategic Rail Infrastructure.
-The area around Heuston Station is identified as Strategic Development and Regeneration Area (SDRA 7 Heuston and Environs) - see section 13.9 of the Written Statement) under the Core Strategy, which are important brownfield sites with the potential to deliver a significant quantum of mixed-uses and create synergies to regenerate the wider area.
+Answer: Yes: This area forms part of the central area of the city.
+The lands form part of an established built-up part of the city close to strategic rail infrastructure.
+The area around Heuston Station is identified as Strategic Development and Regeneration Area (SDRA) 7 - Heuston and Environs - see section 13.9 of the Written Statement, under the Core Strategy.
+These are important brownfield sites with the potential to deliver a significant quantum of mixed-uses and create synergies to regenerate the wider area.
 This area has undergone significant redevelopment, including much of the Heuston South Quarter and development at Clancy Barracks.
 A number of significant land banks still remain to be developed and for these guiding principles have been set out in section 13.9 of the Written Statement.